BigCommerce vs Shopify: Everything You Need to Know

 App Integrations

-Shopify’s customization abilities allows for it to be easily integrated with apps.
+Shopify’s customization abilities allow it to be easily integrated with apps.
 Add supplemental features and functionalities to your eCommerce store with Shopify’s app integrations.
+Beware, most of these integrations do come with a monthly cost.

 Easy Payment